Elric-pp/blog/algorithm/leetcode.md

 ## First Bad Version
-&nbsp;&nbsp;You are a product manager and currently leading a team to develop a new product.
+> You are a product manager and currently leading a team to develop a new product.
 Unfortunately, the latest version of your product fails the quality check.
 Since each version is developed based on the previous version, all the versions after a bad version are also bad.

-&nbsp;&nbsp;Suppose you have n versions [1, 2, …, n] and you want to find out the first bad one, which causes all the following ones to be bad.
+> Suppose you have n versions [1, 2, …, n] and you want to find out the first bad one, which causes all the following ones to be bad.

-&nbsp;&nbsp;You are given an API bool isBadVersion(version) which will return whether version is bad.
+> You are given an API bool isBadVersion(version) which will return whether version is bad.
 Implement a function to find the first bad version.
 You should minimize the number of calls to the API.

 ```javascript
  /**